There are now 3 possible online modes for units:

 Students are able to (1) identify a gap in knowledge to construct a surgically relevant research question; (2) implement research design skills to write a research proposal with appropriate methodology (ie. quantitative, qualitative or mixed methods); (3) apply understanding of the ethics application process; (4) present research proposal to an educated expert audience; (5) demonstrate professional communication skills; and (6) demonstrate developing reaserch skills.

-- Indicative assessments in this unit are as follows: (1) oral presentation; (2) written research proposal; and (3) research dissertation/manuscript.
+Indicative assessments in this unit are as follows: (1) assignment/s; (2) oral presentation; and (3) professional communication.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 Mathieson, I. and Upton, D. A Podiatrist's Guide to Using Research: Churchill Livington 2008

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.